traefik/traefik-helm-chart/EXAMPLES.md

 ## Use kubernetes Gateway API

-One can use the new stable kubernetes gateway API provider setting the following _values_:
+One can use the new stable kubernetes gateway API provider by setting the following _values_:

 ```yaml
 providers: